1986 Spanish general election: Outcome

-The centre-right People's Coalition failed to secure substantial gains from the 1982 result of the AP–PDP alliance, experiencing small gains in Castile and León, Extremadura and Melilla but falling elsewhere.
-Adolfo Suárez's Democratic and Social Centre (CDS) virtually took over the place of the defunct UCD with nearly 2 million votes and 19 seats.
+The centre-right People's Coalition (AP–PDP–PL) failed to secure substantial gains from the 1982 result of the People's Alliance–People's Democratic Party (AP–PDP) alliance, experiencing small gains in Castile and León, Extremadura and Melilla but falling elsewhere.
+Adolfo Suárez's Democratic and Social Centre (CDS) virtually took over the place of the defunct Union of the Democratic Centre (UCD) with nearly 2 million votes and 19 seats.
 On the other hand, results for the Democratic Reformist Party (PRD) of Miquel Roca were an unmitigated disaster and a blow to Roca's national aspirations, disbanding shortly thereafter.
-Its Catalan counterpart Convergence and Union (CiU), however, made significant gains in the Socialist stronghold of Catalonia, dramatically closing the gap with the PSC to just 9 points from a 23-point lead in 1982.
-The newly formed United Left coalition was able to slightly improve over the PCE's result in 1982, despite the split of former party leader Santiago Carrillo's MUC, which was unable to gain parliamentary representation.
+Its Catalan counterpart Convergence and Union (CiU), however, made significant gains in the Socialist stronghold of Catalonia, dramatically closing the gap with the Socialists' Party of Catalonia (PSC) to just 9 points from a 23-point lead in 1982.
+The newly formed United Left) coalition was able to slightly improve over the Communist Party of Spain (PCE)'s result in 1982, despite the split of former party leader Santiago Carrillo's Communists' Unity Board (MUC), which was unable to gain parliamentary representation.

 In the election aftermath, the People's Coalition found itself into a state of deep crisis after results showed it was unable to garner the support of the centre voters.
-The People's Democratic Party immediately broke away from the Coalition after the election; its 21 MPs forming their own parliamentary caucus in the Congress of Deputies, thus reducing the Coalition's parliamentary strength to 84.
-Manuel Fraga would resign as AP leader after the party's disastrous results in the November 1986 Basque regional election, deepening a party crisis that would last until its refoundation into the People's Party in 1989.
+The People's Democratic Party (PDP) immediately broke away from the Coalition after the election; its 21 MPs forming their own parliamentary caucus in the Congress of Deputies, thus reducing the Coalition's parliamentary strength to 84.
+Manuel Fraga would resign as People's Alliance (AP) leader after the party's disastrous results in the November 1986 Basque regional election, deepening a party crisis that would last until its refoundation into the People's Party (PP) in 1989.